tinacms/tina.io/content/docs/forestry/overview.md

 For a list of Forestry features that that haven't (yet) made their way to TinaCMS, see our [blog post](https://github.com/forestryio/forestry.io/pull/323).

 TinaCMS is our V2 CMS, and where or future development efforts will be focused.
 We're confident TinaCMS will eclipse Forestry's feature-set, and provide a much improved editor experience & developer experience to teams.

+Read on for a step-by-step guide of migrating to TinaCMS from Forestry!